OmniLayer/spec/README.md

 ### Field: String null-terminated
 + Description: a variable length string terminated with a \0 byte
 + Size: variable
-+ Default value: None
 + Valid values: ASCII, Unicode ??

 ### Field: Time period in blocks
 + Description: number of blocks during which an action can be performed
 + Size: 8-bit unsigned integer, 1 byte
-+ Default value: None
 + Valid values: 1 to N **what's N?**

 ### Field: Time period in seconds
 + Description: number of seconds during which an action can be performed
 + Size: 32-bit unsigned integer, 4 bytes
-+ Default value: None
 + Valid values: 1 to 31,536,000 (365 days)

-### Field: Transaction sub-action
+### Field: Sell offer sub-action
-+ Description: the action to be performed on the transaction, e.g. Sell Offer
++ Description: the action to be performed by this transaction
 + Size: 8-bit unsigned integer, 1 byte
-+ Default value: None
 + Valid values:
     * 1: New
     * 2: Update